andreaortogni/magento2-restrict-access/Readme.md

 # Restrict Access module
 author: andreaortogni@gmail.com

-This module provides a redirect to login page for all customers who hasn't logged yet.
+This module for Magento 2 provides a redirect to login page for all customers who hasn't logged yet.

 ## Compatibility: